They look cool but do they really help?

-Compression tights and other compression sportswear – Skins, BSC, 2XU, Under Armour and others – are currently all the rage and, despite their high prices, there are plenty of people willing to pay for the perceived edge they'll give you in performance and recovery.
+Compression tights, shorts and tops, with brands including Skins, BSC, 2XU, Under Armour and others, are currently all the rage and, despite their high prices, there are plenty of people willing to pay for the perceived edge they'll give you in performance and recovery.

 But is there any evidence to prove these fitness benefits, or is it all just marketing spin?